Skip to content

 Will a Memorandum of Understanding make a business deal more likely?

 An MoU is a great starting point for you and the other organisation to agree on points of mutual interest and shared objectives.
 It is good practice to consider doing so and obtaining legal advice on this.
-Whilst business deals can be fragile up to the point of legally-binding paperwork being signed, agreeing on some terms in advance with an MoU can be a significant step toward a future agreement.
+While business deals can be fragile up to the point of legally-binding paperwork being signed, agreeing on some terms in advance with an MoU can be a significant step toward a future agreement.

 What happens if the parties cannot agree on a Memorandum of Understanding?